ECB Compliance- An Overview

 External Commercial Borrowings can be done through the Automatic Route or the Approval/ Government Route.

-- Any corporate who needs an external commercial borrowing should approach the concerned/ designated authorised dealer.
+1. The applicant who requires external commercial borrowings should approach the concerned/ designated authorised dealer.
 An authorised dealer can be a bank, fully-fledged money changer or any other person.
 The application should be sent to the following address:

 Principal Chief General Manager,

 Foreign Exchange Department, Reserve Bank of India,

 2. The borrower must get the LRN (Loan Registration Number) from the Reserve Bank of India before taking the external commercial borrowings.
 This would be in accordance to ECB compliance.

 3. For getting the LRN- the applicant has to submit in duplicate Form 83 with all the documents.

 4. Form 83 has to be certified by a Chartered Accountant or Company Secretary.